dlprisco/mini-gui-apps/minesweeper/README.md

-# Moonsweeper — A minesweeper clone, on a moon with aliens, in PyQt.
+# Moonsweeper — A minesweeper clone in PyQt.

 Explore the mysterious moon of Q'tee without getting too close to the alien natives!